qoraraf/qoraraf/README.md

 👀 I’m interested in Data Science

-🌱 I’m currently learning Programming fpr data science with python
+🌱 I’m currently learning Programming for data science with python

 💞️ I’m looking to collaborate on beginner projects in data science and machine learning

-📫 Reach me at: qoraraf@gmail.com
+📫 Reach me at: fatsammar@gmail.com

 <!---